hpc2n/intro-git/scripts/5.branches/1.merge-ok/README.md

 # Merging two local branches

-The purpose of this exercise is to test the command `git merge` and see that the merge goes well in this case.
+**urpose of this exercise:** to test the command `git merge` and see that the merge goes well in this case.

-Situation: The ingredient list in branch "master" has an error in the ingredients which is fixed in the branch "fixed-recipe".
+**Situation:** The ingredient list in branch "master" has an error in the ingredients which is fixed in the branch "fixed-recipe".

 You should make sure you are in the sub-directory "recipes".